lightning-js/solid/README.md

 ### Color

-Can be HEX string ('#ffffff') or RGBA number 0x00000000 or string 'RRGGBBAA'
+Can be HEX string ('#rrggbb') or ('#rrggbbaa') or RGBA number 0x00000000 or string 'RRGGBBAA'.
+I recommend installing [VS Code color picker](https://marketplace.visualstudio.com/items?itemName=AntiAntiSepticeye.vscode-color-picker) and using hex format to see the colors in VS Code.

 ### Border and borderRadius